alex4acre/allen-bradley-ctrlX/README.md

 ## Introduction

-Create an AB.json file at the root of the activeConfiration folder on the ctrlX.
+Create an AB.json file at the root of the activeConfiguration folder on the ctrlX.

 The json has a few elements that can be configured including the IP address of the Allen-Bradely control and Rate which is the milli-seconds between samples.
 The tag array is required and is where the tag name and type can be set.

     {"IP":"192.168.0.70",
     "Rate":250,
     "tag":
         [
             {"name":"tag1Name","type":"tag1Type"},
             {"name":"tag2Name","type":"tag2Type"},
             {"name":"tag3Name","type":"tag3Type"}
         ]
     }

-Tag types include
+Tag types include:

     bool8,
     int8,
     uint8,
     int16,
     uint16,
     int32,
     uint32,
     int64,
     uint64,
     float,
     double,
     string
 ___

 ## License